browserengineering/book/book/security.md

 Cross-site request forgery
 ==========================

-Thanks to the same-origin policy and the mitigations for cross-site scripting, it's now hard for an evil-doer to steal the login token from our browser.
-But that doesn't leave us totally safe.
-Another concern is our browser misusing the token.
+Thanks to `Content-Security-Policy`, web servers can now secure themselves against cross-site scripting attacks.
+But that doesn't leave attackers totally out of luck.
+While they can no longer convince web servers to do the wrong things, perhaps they can convince misdirect our own web browser.
 One popular exploit of this type is called *cross-site request forgery*, often shortened to CSRF.

 In cross-site request forgery, the attack does not involve the user going to our guest book site at all.
 Instead, the user begins on our evil-doer's website.[^20] That website has a form analogous to the guest-book form:

+[^20]: Why is the user on the attacker's site?
+Perhaps it has funny
+    memes, or it's been hacked and is being used for the attack against its will, or perhaps the evil-doer paid for ads on sketchy websites where users have low standards for security anyway.

 ``` {.html}
 <form action=http://localhost:8000/add method=post>